 Amsterdam has a larger population, and is about 6 times larger than the population of Bern.
 When comparing the sizes of Bern and Amsterdam, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Bern and Amsterdam.
 Many travelers come to Bern for the family-friendly experiences.
 Also, many visitors come to Amsterdam in the summer for the city activities, the music scene, and the family-friendly experiences.

 In the summer, Bern is a little warmer than Amsterdam.
-Typically, the summer temperatures in Bern in July are around 21°C (70°F), and Amsterdam is about 17°C (62°F).
+Typically, the summer temperatures in Bern in July average around 21°C (70°F), and Amsterdam averages at about 17°C (62°F).

 People are often attracted to the plentiful sunshine in Amsterdam this time of the year.
 In Bern, it's very sunny this time of the year.
 Bern usually receives more sunshine than Amsterdam during summer.
 Bern gets 250 hours of sunny skies, while Amsterdam receives 204 hours of full sun in the summer.